A bit of information on lighting a Second Line Umbrella for Mardi Gras.

 The second line umbrella is a mysterious part of New Orleans culture.
-Well maybe not mysterious, but I sure didn't know what they were for before making this video.
+Well maybe not mysterious, but I sure didn't know what they were for before.
 Turns out the history is pretty straight-forward.

 But what do funerals have to do with umbrellas?
 New Orleans is known for its sweltering heat.
-Anybody else remember Brando in A Streetcar Named Desire?
+Anybody else remembers Brando in A Streetcar Named Desire?

 He's drenched in sweat the entire film.
 That's New Orleans for you.
 Hot and sticky.